vdbergh/vtjson/README.md

   ```python
   isinstance(object, t)
   ```
-  The drawback, compared to using `validate` directly, is that you get no feedback when validation fails.
+  The drawback, compared to using `validate` directly, is that there is no feedback when validation fails.
 You can get it back as a console debug message via the optional `debug` argument to `make_type`.
   The full signature of `make_type` is
   ```python
   make_type(schema, name=None, strict=True, debug=False)
   ```
 - A schema can be, in order of precedence:
-- - An object having a `__validate__` attribute with signature
+  - An object having a `__validate__` attribute with signature
     ```python
     __validate__(self, object, name, strict)
     ```
-    This is how internally the `union` and `regex` schemas are implemented.
+    For example this is how the `union` and `regex` schemas are implemented internally.
   - A Python type.
-In that case validation is simply done by checking membership.
+In that case validation is done by checking membership.
   - A `list` or a `tuple`.
 Validation is done for each of the entries.
   - A dictionary.
 Validation is done for the each of the items.
   - An arbitrary Python object.
 Validation is done by checking equality of the schema and the object.